Akis32/GEE_Wildfire_Recovery_App/README.md

 - **Timeseries charts**: The application creates interactive timeseries charts for NBRI and NDVI to estimete the POI recovery from wildfire.

+- **Download charts as CSV**: The applications enables the indices timeseries export as CSV files

 ## How It Works

 The tool operates in two steps: